project-zot/project-zot.github.io/docs/articles/clustering.md

 -   A highly-available loadbalancer such as `HAProxy` configured to direct traffic to zot replicas.

--   Multiple zot replicas as `systemd` services hosted on mutiple hosts or VMs.
+-   Multiple zot replicas as `systemd` services hosted on multiple hosts or VMs.

 -   AWS S3 API-compatible remote backend storage.